 Field of application

-The scope defines the categories of products or phenomena covered by Directive.
-Often a general criterion is expressed accompanied by explicit lists of products / phenomena that are subject to the Directive and product / phenomena that are excluded from the Directive in order to clarify the specific situations.
+The scope defines the categories of products or phenomena regulated by the directive.
+Often a general criterion is expressed accompanied by explicit lists of products/phenomena that are subject to the directive and of products/phenomena that are excluded from the directive in order to clarify particular situations.

 Definitions